wehlutyk/thesis/content/1-introduction-2-review.md

 This value is the basis for the enactive notion of meaning, which displaces the focus on information, or content, in representationalist accounts.
 Since living systems use their environment to self-reproduce, they are continually coupled to it in order to maintain the organisation of their network of processes.
 Cognition, then, is the dynamic regulation that the system operates on its coupling with the environment, and is an intrinsically meaning-making activity.

+\add{In the "relevant to language" part.
+Relevance Theory is not so far from this: it defines "comprehension" in terms of what is relevant to the individual: "an input is relevant to an individual when its processing in a context of available assumptions yields a positive cognitive effect" (wilson-relevance-2004, p.
+608 [READ]), so both theories are pretty competing for the same space (but starting from opposite ends).
+This approach and the languaging approach are both compatible with Grice (see cuffari-gestural-2012 [READ] for discussion).
+One difference may be about dualisms (RT presupposes some form of propositions, I believe).
+Another about the continuous nature of meaning, that can appear at various levels of life's organisation: sub-organism, and super-organism, such that much meaning is co-created.}

 The enactive approach leads to a notion of meaning as a property emerging from the dynamics of interaction with the environment, and can be relevant at several levels of a system's organisation.
 This notion, and the view of cognition as a *meaning-making* activity, are also central in enactive accounts of social cognition [@de_jaegher_participatory_2007] and of the basic processes underlying language [@cuffari_participatory_2015].